 Include a pre-addressed, stamped envelope so your guests can easily send back their reply card.
 The host’s address is generally used, and make sure to include a name.

-Take an assembled invitation to your local postage office so they can weigh it and tell you the correct postage amount.
+Take an assembled invitation to your local post office so they can weigh it and tell you the correct postage amount.